 - Increased hydration a few days before your travel plans begin and add electrolytes to your daily routine.

-Consume at least ½ your body weight in purified water or at least 24 ounces of additional water on top of what you normally drink.
-In addition, add at least one dose of electrolytes daily (Choose your favorite brand and flavor at your local health food store, but avoid electrolytes with high amounts of sugar).
+Consume at least half your body weight in purified water or at least 24 ounces of additional water on top of what you normally drink.
+In addition, add at least one dose of electrolytes daily (this one is our favorite but always avoid electrolytes with high amounts of sugar).
 This will help your body move water more efficiently into and out of the colon.
 Continue to consume higher amounts of water throughout your trip and take your electrolytes with you.

 - Pack travel snacks

 Instead of being forced to choose between fast food restaurants or packaged junk food at airport convenience stores, pack your carry-on with sprouted nuts and seeds, apple slices, veggies and hummus and other easy whole-food snacks that will boost your fiber intake.
 Processed foods, dairy products and gluten are all common triggers of intestinal inflammation and constipation.
 Consider avoiding these foods, especially when traveling, so you can feel your best.